Retirement Plans for Individuals and Businesses

 Effective retirement planning involves not only an awareness of the types of savings vehicles available, but also an understanding of taking distributions from these vehicles.
 In particular, you should be familiar with the income tax ramifications of distributions (including a possible 10 percent premature distribution penalty tax for distributions made prior to age 59 ½).
 You may be interested in knowing whether you can borrow money from your retirement plan, whether it is better to receive your retirement money in one lump sum or in monthly checks, and whether you can roll your retirement plan balance into an IRA.

 In addition, you may be concerned about naming one or more beneficiaries for your IRA or employer-sponsored retirement plan.
 What are the tax implications?
-What about required minimum distributions from the plan after you reach age 70½?
+What about required minimum distributions from the plan?
 For information about these and many other related topics, see IRA and Retirement Plan Distributions.

 What if you are an executive or business owner?